tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. function:: vshard.storage.bucket_send(bucket_id, to)

-    Transfer a bucket id from the current replica set to the remote replica set.
+    Send a specified bucket from the current replica set to a remote replica set.

-    :param bucket_id: a bucket identifier
+    :param bucket_id: bucket identifier
-    :param to: a remote replica set UUID
+    :param to: UUID of a remote replica set

 .. _storage_api-rebalancer_request_state: